 During the entire review process confidentiality is a critical requirement.
 Breaches of confidence are subject to disciplinary action by the Chancellor.
 The candidate is not allowed to see the confidential portions of the file except in redacted (i.e., identities removed) form and only during specific periods between the initiation of a departmental recommendation through the final administrative decision.
-The candidate does, however, if requested in writing have the right to receive redacted copies of all confidential extramural letters before the start of the departmental review.
-In addition, the candidate shall be provided with a copy of the non-confidential departmental letter setting forth the departmental recommendation before the file is sent forward to the Dean, and they may provide a rebuttal to go forward with the letter.
+The candidate may request in writing redacted copies of all confidential extramural letters before the start of the departmental review.
+In addition, the candidate may request a copy of the departmental letter.
+The candidate may provide a rebuttal to go forward with the departmental letter if they so wish.
 Following the final decision, if requested in writing, non-confidential material and a redacted copy of all confidential material presented as part of the file may be obtained.